Questions and Answers

-Yes, if the current preschool the child attends is not the student’s school of residence, then you should apply.
-Enrollment at a PUSD Pre-School does not guarantee a student will be enrolled at that same school for Transitional Kindergarten or Kindergarten.
-Families must go through the District's Open Enrollment process to have their students attend a school other than their school of residence.
+Yes, if the current preschool the child attends is not the student’s neighborhood school, then you should apply.
+Enrollment at a PUSD preschool does not guarantee a student will be enrolled at that same school for Transitional Kindergarten or Kindergarten.
+Families must go through the Open Enrollment process to enroll in a dual language program or school other than their neighborhood school.

-Yes, to attend a Magnet school that is not the school of residence or any dual language immersion program, families must apply.
-Note: If applying for any Dual Language Immersion Program you will need to select that specific language program when making your selections on the application.
+Yes, to attend a magnet school that is not the student's neighborhood school or any dual language immersion program, families must apply.

 Is there an assessment prior to attending a Dual Language Immersion Program?

-There are no pre-requirements to apply for PUSD's French, Spanish and Mandarin Chinese dual language programs in the kindergarten or transitional kindergarten grades.
-However, students must apply for one of two choices based on the child's dominant language- as a non-native speaker or native speaker of the program's target language.
+There are no pre-requirements to apply for PUSD's French, Spanish, and Mandarin dual language programs in the kindergarten or transitional kindergarten grades.
+However, students must apply for one of two choices based on the child's dominant language- as a non-native speaker or a native speaker of the program's target language.
 If the student is bilingual or trilingual, they should make this determination based on the language the student is most comfortable speaking.
-A student who applies and is accepted as a native speaker (French-, Spanish- or Mandarin-dominant speaker) will need to pass a language assessment verifying native-language knowledge and skills prior to final registration.
+A student who applies and is accepted as a native speaker (French-, Spanish- or Mandarin-dominant speaker) may need to pass a language assessment verifying native-language knowledge and skills before final registration.
 This language assessment is done at the school site.
-If it is determined the child is not a French, Spanish or Mandarin-dominant speaker, the child may be added to the waitlist for non-native speaker applicants.
+If it is determined the child is not a French, Spanish, or Mandarin-dominant speaker, the child may be added to the waitlist for non-native speaker applicants.